littlej541/hands-off/README.md

 ## Usage

-To mark POI blocks as offlimits to villagers, the Block Marker tool must be used.
+To mark POI blocks as off-limits to villagers, the Block Marker tool must be used.
 Simply hold the tool and right-click on the desired block.
 The recipe to craft the tool is:

 ![Recipe](images/recipe.png)